-Everyone who has a stye will experience different symptoms.
-Styes are most often identified by the presence of a red lump on the eyelid.
+The symptoms caused by external eyelid styes can vary from person to person.
+In general, however, styes are most often identified by the presence of a red lump on the eyelid.
 Other symptoms commonly associated with a stye include:

 - gritty feeling in the eye

-- eye pain
+- eye pain or tenderness

 - swollen eyelid

 - light sensitivity

 - redness and soreness at the edge of the eyelid

 Although these symptoms are associated with external styes, they can also be indicative of other eye infections.
 It’s important to contact your doctor as soon as possible to receive a proper diagnosis.